Veritwin/C3NodeServer/README.md

 ## Configuration settings

-After installation, make sure that the following parameters in the properties.conf file are properly configured:
+After installation, make sure that the following parameters in the properties.conf— or server_props.conf or parser_props.conf as appropriate— configuration file are properly configured:

 - ***redisHost*** - Host name/IP address assigned to Redis database
 - ***redisPort*** - IP port assigned to Redis database (Redis default: 6379)